apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 you'd create a global index on the v1 column like this:

     CREATE INDEX my_index ON my_table (v1);

+In addition to indexing on just a column, arbitrary expression may be indexed.
+For example:

+    CREATE INDEX upper_v1_idx ON my_table (UPPER(v1)) INCLUDE(v2);

+With this index in place, when the following query is issued, the index would be used instead of the data table to retrieve the results:

+    SELECT v2, v1 FROM my_table WHERE UPPER(v1)='John Doe';

+Multiple columns may be indexed and their values may be stored in ascending or descending order.

+    CREATE INDEX my_index ON my_table (v2 DESC, v1) INCLUDE (v3);

 A table may contain any number of indexes, but note that your write speed will drop as you add additional indexes.

 By default, a global index will not be used unless all of the columns referenced in the query are contained in the index.
 For example, the following query would not use the index, because v2 is referenced in the query but not included in the index: